We receive advertising fees from the brands we review that affect ranking.

 ✅ Right Way

 “Create a table comparing Trello and Asana for a 5-person team.
-Include price, features, pros/cons, and end with a recommendation.”
+Include price, features, pros/cons, and end with a recommendation.
+You can also ask ChatGPT to present the information in bullet points for clarity and easy scanning.”

 👉 Simple Rule: No format = messy.
 Format = clear, scannable, professional.